 Biology and life history The insects overwinter in host plants as mature larvae.
 In spring, they pupate and then bore "D" shaped emergence holes in the tree.
 Some borers may spend more than one season in tree trunks.
 They emerge usually from late May through August.
 Females lay eggs from June through July in crevices in the bark, usually on the sunny side of tree trunks below the lowest branches.
 Stressed trees are the preferred egg-laying site.
 The larvae hatch, burrow into the wood, and feed on the cambial and vascular tissues until full grown.
 Burrows are characteristically broad and irregular.

-Scouting and thresholds Watch for swellings under bark on young trees or or cracks through which frass may be seen.
+Scouting and thresholds Watch for swellings under bark on young trees or cracks through which frass may be seen.
 Fine sawdust frass piles may be evident around the base of infested trees.

 Birds peck the larvae from under the bark with their beaks.
 Some wasp parasites attack the borer.
 Carpenter ants eat both larvae and pupae from the wood.